Panjaa: Soundtrack

 For the film's score and soundtrack, Vishnuvardhan's friend and usual associate, Yuvan Shankar Raja, was signed up.
 Panjaas soundtrack features six tracks.
 Chandrabose and Ramajogayya Sastry penned the lyrics for every three songs.
-The composing began in late January 2011.
-The soundtrack album was originally planned to be launched on 6 November 2011 but was postponed due to the sudden demise of Yuvan Shankar Raja's mother.
 The audio launch was held on 18 November 2011 in a grand manner at the Gachibowli Indoor Stadium in Hyderabad.
-Along with the cast and crew, noted film personalities including directors K. Raghavendra Rao and S. S. Rajamouli, composer M. M. Keeravani and actor Rana Daggubati attended the function, which was anchored by comedian Ali and Suma Kanakala.
 The event was broadcast live on MAA TV.